-With literally hundreds of restaurants on offer, eating out in
+With hundreds of restaurants on offer, eating out in Lisbon is a

-Lisbon is taste sensation and an experience not to be missed.
-With
+taste sensation and an experience not to be missed.
+With an

-an emphasis on seafood and the usual spicy Portuguese fare, this
+emphasis on seafood and traditional Portuguese fare, this city has

-country has a love of spices, especially cinnamon and vanilla,
+a love of spices, especially cinnamon and vanilla.
+This can be seen

-which can be seen in their love of pastries, especially of the
+in their love of pastries, especially of the custard variety, such

-custard variety, such as the pastel de nata, a small custard
+as the pastel de nata, a small custard tart sprinkled with

-Piri piri, small fiery peppers, black pepper and saffron are also popular spices that are commonly used in Portuguese cooking.
+Piri piri, small fiery peppers, saffron and black pepper, are all popular spices that are commonly used in Portuguese cooking.
 Try the caldo verde with potato, shredded cabbage and chunks of spicy chorizo sausage, or authentic Portuguese sardines, grilled as sardinhas assadas.

-Head to the city centre where all the trendiest and most popular Lisbon restaurants can be found, while the barrio Alto is a good place to sample Indian cuisine.
+Head to the city centre where all the trendiest and most popular Lisbon restaurants can be found, while the Bairro Alto is a good place to sample Indian cuisine.
 The area of Lapa is known for cosy and well-established restaurants while Estoril and Cascal's restaurants come with breathtaking ocean views.
-When in Portugal, many choose to have a lengthy and drawn out lunch, pushing dinner later into the night and visitors will have to adapt to this.
+When in Portugal, many choose to have a lengthy and drawn out lunch, pushing dinner later into the night.
+Visitors will have to adapt to this.

-Kais bar and restaurant is set beautifully on an esplanade by the river and has a rich, wooden interior and warm atmosphere.
-The menu offers superb cuisine including shrimp in champagne sauce, lamb chops marinated in wine and garlic and a delicious lobster risotto.
+Kais Restaurante Bar is set beautifully on an esplanade by the river, complete with a rich, wooden interior and warm atmosphere.
+This Lisbon setting is truly stunning, with its myriad of culinary delights being enjoyed in a large, restored warehouse.
+The upmarket and sophisticated menu offers superb cuisine including shrimp in champagne sauce, lamb chops marinated in wine and garlic and a delicious lobster risotto.
 For dessert, the saffron crème brulée is outstanding.
 Open Monday to Saturday for dinner.
 Closed on Sundays and the first two weeks in August.
 Reservations recommended.